netdata/netdata/docs/cloud/manage/plans.md

 * stale nodes, nodes that are available to query through a Netdata parent agent but are not actively connecting metrics at the moment

 To ensure we don't overcharge you due to sporadic spikes throughout a month or even at a certain point in a day we are:
-* Calculating a daily P90 figure for your running nodes.
-To achieve that, we take a daily snapshot of your running nodes and using the node state change events (live, offline) we guarantee that a daily P90 figure is calculated to remove any daily spikes
+* Calculate a daily P90 figure for your running nodes.
+To achieve that, we take a daily snapshot of your running nodes, and using the node state change events (live, offline) we guarantee that a daily P90 figure is calculated to remove any daily spikes
 * On top of the above, we do a running P90 calculation from the start to the end of your billing cycle.
-Even if you have an yearly billing frequency we keep a monthly subscription linked to that to identify any potential overage over you [committed nodes](#committed-nodes).
+Even if you have an yearly billing frequency we keep a monthly subscription linked to that to identify any potential overage over your [committed nodes](#committed-nodes).

 #### Committed nodes